koteshrv/googlemeet-telegrambot/README.md

-logout - logs out google account pagesource - sends pagesource of the driver capcha - used to send capcha if asked while logging in
+logout - logs out google account pagesource - sends pagesource of the driver capcha - used to send capcha if asked while logging in load - loads the url sent by the user files - returns files present in the repository
 ```

 ## Prerequisites